Gdańsk – what to see and do if you only have a few hours

 6. St. Dominic’s Fair (summer only)

 It is one of the biggest trade and cultural open-air events in Europe.
 The strength of the fair is its unique atmosphere and stalls full of various goods.
 You can find old, rare and amazing items, there is no shortage of artistic handicrafts and delicacies from all over the world.
 The fair takes place in the heart of the Old Town and lasts about a month (usually July/August).
-Last year (2019), the fair was visited by nearly 7 million visitors, and more than 1,100 stalls were traded!
+This year (2024), the fair had more than 760 stalls trading!

 Today, the official opening of the Fair is announced by a specially written bugle call, to which another note is added each year.
 And so the bugle call “grows old” together with the Fair.
 This year it will have 760 notes.
 In such a historical setting, the President of the City hands over to the buyers the key to the gates of Gdańsk.
 If you would like to learn more and find out the exact dates of the fair, please head to the St. Dominic’s Fair official website.